Room for You to Make a Difference

 Please return the signed form, your details and payment for the attention of the Secretary of Friends at the New Room to firstname.lastname@example.org or by post to The New Room/John Wesley's Chapel, 36 The Horsefair, Bristol, BS1 3JE.

-Payment can be made by Direct Debit, PayPal or by cheque (made payable to 'John Wesley's Chapel' and not to the New Room, due to bank account identification requirements).
+Payment can be made by Standing Order, PayPal or by cheque (made payable to 'John Wesley's Chapel' and not to John Wesley's New Room, due to bank account identification requirements).